A Title Insurance Company Serving Missouri

 - Payment of all liens against the property and all taxes owed at the time of sale

 - Issuance of a valid deed transferring ownership to the buyer-insured

-Some exceptions that are commonly listed in title insurance policies include:
+Commonly listed exceptions in title insurance policies include:

-- Covenants, Conditions, and Restrictions that were revealed in the public records.
+- Covenants, conditions, and restrictions (CC&Rs) that were revealed in the public records.
 CC&Rs are common in new subdivisions and typically restrict use of land, such as what color the owner can paint the house and how many cars the owner can park in the driveway, etc.

 In almost all cases where a buyer takes a mortgage, the bank or lender requires the buyer to pay for a mortgagee’s or lender’s title insurance policy that protects the bank against title defects.
 This policy does not cover the buyer in any way, so be certain to buy an owner’s policy to protect yourself.

 Operating for almost 20 years, Monarch Title Company can assist anyone in Missouri with their title insurance policy needs or questions.
 Monarch Title’s signature, the monarch butterfly, signifies change and new opportunities.

 Monarch Title’s reputation has spread.
 Monarch Title has been writing for Fidelity National Title Insurance Company, one of the largest title insurers in the country, for years.
 Monarch Title continues to hold high service standards and commitment to its Mid-Missouri communities.